Nemocas/AbstractAlgebra.jl/docs/src/ring_interface.md

 We give this interface for fictitious types `MyParent` for the type of the ring parent object `R` and `MyElem` for the type of the elements of the ring.

+!!! note

-Note that generic functions in AbstractAlgebra.jl may not rely on the existence of functions that are not documented here.
+    Generic functions in AbstractAlgebra.jl may not rely on the existence of functions that are not documented here.
 If they do, those functions will only be available for rings that implement that additional functionality, and should be documented as such.

 ### Data type and parent object methods